Musify-react/musify/STARTING.md

 - As a member of the organization & member of the **Musify-devs** team u have the ability to pull the code in you folder

-1. Make a new folder on your machine
+1. Make a new folder on your machine then initialize empty git repo \
+`git init`

 2. Configure you github account on the machine \
 `git config --global user.name yourgithubname`\